 All rubrics involve some subjectivity when used to determine a grade.
-As you are figuring out a student's citizenship grade, it is important to remember that we are grading students in two categories: attendance and behavior.
-Please average out the two scores to provide your students with an accurate citizenship grade.
-For example, a "U" in attendance and an "E" in behavior would average out to an "S" for a citizenship grade.
+Students are graded in two categories: attendance and behavior.
+The average of the two scores provide your student with an accurate citizenship grade.
+For example, a "U" in attendance and an "E" in behavior